adamsilver/fdpb/01-a-registration-form.md

 Quirky and minimalist interfaces don't make users feel awesome.
 Obvious, inclusive and robust interfaces do.
 Artificially reducing the height of forms like this is both uncompelling and problematic.

 Instead, you should priortise making room for an ever-present, readily-available label (and hint if necessary) at the start of the design process.
-This way you won't have to squeeze content into a small space which may drive users crazy.
+This way you won't have to squeeze content into a small space.

 We'll be discussing several, less artificial techniques to reduce the size of forms shortly.